How to manually change the billing type for individual appointments

 Here's how to remedy this situation:

-- Before changing the billing type, you must first delete any invoices associated the appointment.
+- Before changing the billing type, you must first delete any invoices associated with the appointment.

 - Locate the client (by searching by name or selecting the client name from the left navigation bar), then click the Billing tab.